MicrosoftDocs/architecture-center/docs/example-scenario/analytics/azure-synapse-analytics-integrate-mongodb-atlas-content.md

 - A storage-based trigger.
 Use this option if you need real-time analytics, because the pipeline gets triggered as soon as the blob with the change is written.
 But this option might not be the preferred approach when you have a high volume of data changes.
 Azure Synapse Analytics limits the number of pipelines that can run concurrently.
 When you have a large number of data changes, you might hit that limit.

 - An event-based custom trigger.
 This type of trigger has the advantage that it's outside Azure Synapse Analytics, so it's easier to control.
-The event grid version of the web app writes the changed data document to the blob storage.
+The Event Grid version of the web app writes the changed data document to the blob storage.
 At the same time, the app creates a new Event Grid event.
 The data in the event contains the file name of the blob.
 The pipeline that the event triggers receives the file name as a parameter and then uses the file to update the dedicated SQL pool.

 #### Propagate the changes to a dedicated SQL pool

 An Azure Synapse Analytics pipeline propagates the changes to a dedicated SQL pool.
 The solution provides a *CopyPipeline_mdb_synapse_ded_pool_RTS* pipeline on GitHub that copies the change in the blob from Data Lake Storage to the dedicated SQL pool.
-This pipeline is triggered by either the storage or event grid trigger.
+This pipeline is triggered by either the storage or Event Grid trigger.

 ## Potential use cases